Entry class of the LeanIX Reporting Library. An instance of this class is globally available as lx variable.

 • factSheetType: string

-Fact Sheet type that needs to match.
+The Fact Sheet type to query (e.g. 'Application', 'ITComponent').

 • attributes: AttributeDescription[]